 There are many regulations and requirements associated with landfill installations.
-For example, when planning the installation of a new municipal solid waste landfill (MSWLF), there are three important federal requirements that must be met: groundwater monitoring, closure and post-closure care, and financial assurance (1).
-These requirements are in addition to state regulations that fall under the Resource Conservation and Recovery Act (RCRA).
-Navigating through these regulations can be time consuming, but it doesn’t have to be difficult.
-In general, all regulations boil down to one essential function that must be built into all landfills: containment.
+For example, when planning the installation of a new municipal solid waste landfill (MSWLF), three important federal requirements must be met: groundwater monitoring, closure and post-closure care, and financial assurance (1).
+These requirements are in addition to state regulations under the Resource Conservation and Recovery Act (RCRA).
+Navigating these regulations can be time-consuming, but it doesn’t have to be complicated.
+All regulations boil down to one essential function that must be built into all landfills: containment.

 The federal requirements for groundwater monitoring highlights the importance of ensuring that landfill leachate does not contaminate groundwater sources.
 Geosynthetic liners are among the best tools that engineers can use to help ensure landfill containment.
 In this article, we will explore various landfill categories and their capabilities, how a landfill location can affect its design, and how to select the best landfill liners for the job.

 The first step in planning a successful landfill liner installation is to determine what kind of landfill is required.
 Each type of landfill has a separate set of RCRA regulations that must be followed.
 For example, there are sets of RCRA regulations for creating landfills to hold nonhazardous waste or hazardous waste as well as regulations for creating underground storage tanks.
 MSWLFs are primarily governed by RCRA Part 258, which includes subparts for location restrictions, operation criteria, design criteria, groundwater monitoring, closure and post-closure care, and financial requirements (2).
 The design criteria outline a number of liner specifications including liner type, thickness, and installation requirements.